 Frequently Asked Questions

-I am a freshman and this Fall is my first semester at Sac State.
+I am a freshman and Spring 2017 is my second semester at Sac State.
 Do I have to make an appointment with NSAC?

-Yes, freshmen matriculating this Fall should schedule and attend an advising session in NSAC once in fall and once in spring, in addition to their advising at the Academic Advising Center.
+Yes, freshmen in the Biological Sciences pre-major should schedule and attend an advising session in NSAC.
 Don't forget to bring your red advising folder.

 I am a transfer student and this is my first semester at Sac State.
 Do I have to make an appointment with NSAC?

-Yes, transfer students matriculating this semester should schedule and attend an advising session in NSAC during their first semester here.
-During this session we will help you plan for your second semester and help you find an advisor for future semesters.
+Yes, new transfer students should schedule and attend an advising session in NSAC during their first semester here.
+During this session we will help you plan for your second semester and help you find a Faculty Advisor for future semesters.

-I have been a Bio major at Sac State for over two years.
+I have been a Biological Sciences major at Sac State for over two years.
 Do I need to make an appointment with NSAC?

-Currently NSAC advisors only have time for mandatory meetings with freshmen and transfer students in their first semester here.
-If you have been a student here for over 2 years, continue seeing the faculty member from whom you have been receiving advising.
-If you don’t yet have a faculty advisor, come to NSAC for help.
+Currently, NSAC advisors only have time for mandatory meetings with freshmen and transfer students in their first semester here.
+If you have been a student here for over two years, continue seeing the Faculty Advisor to which you have been assigned.
+If you do not yet have a Faculty Advisor, come to NSAC for help.

 What should I bring to my advising session?